At C4K, we offer two types of mentoring:

 Workshops and Camps

-Computers4Kids offers members and mentors exciting workshops and camps.
+C4K offers members and mentors exciting workshops and camps.
 Workshops are held weeknights and camps are scheduled over spring and summer breaks.
-Some opportunities include:

-Computers4Kids enthusiastically partners with many local and regional agencies and organizations to provide high quality opportunities for our members.
+C4K enthusiastically partners with many local and regional agencies and organizations to provide high-quality opportunities for our members.
 Check out our established partnerships and find out more about partnering with us.